ray-project/ray/doc/source/data/working-with-pytorch.rst

             ------  ----
             tensor  numpy.ndarray(shape=(32, 32, 3), dtype=uint8)

+For more information on transforming data, see :ref:`Transforming data <transforming_data>`.

 Built-in PyTorch transforms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Built-in PyTorch transforms from `torchvision`, `torchtext`, and `torchaudio` can also be used in Ray Data transformations.
+You can use built-in torch transforms from `torchvision`, `torchtext`, and `torchaudio` Ray Data transformations.

 .. tab-set::